nidawi/1DV10/docs/UseCases.md

 # UC8 Delete Thread
 ## Preconditions
  1. User is logged in.
  2. User is either Admin or thread creator.

 ## Main Scenario
  1. Starts when a user wants to delete a thread.
  2. System deletes the thread and returns the user to the main forum view.

+## Alternate Scenario
+ * 2a.
+Thread does not exist
+   1. System presents an error view with information about the issue.
+ * 2b.
+User provided illegal thread identifier
+   1. System presents an error view with information about the issue.

 # UC9 Edit Thread
 TBA